alikehel/react-hono-drizzle-cloudflare-template/README.md

 ## Contributing

 Hey, thanks for your interest in contributing!
-We appreciate your help and taking your time to contribute, but before you start, please check the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+We appreciate your help and taking your time to contribute.

 ### Non-substantive changes